shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 &nbsp;

 If you (the Licensor) become aware of a Derivative Work that appears to violate the terms of your VOD Reaction License Version 0.4, the first step is to verify the issue.
 Examples of non-compliance could include:
+* Publishing a video using your content without notifying you.
 * Improper attribution to you.
 * Publication on a non-Permitted Platform.
 * Failure to provide a "Provided Copy" upon your request in a timely manner.